LaST$_{0}$: Latent Spatio-Temporal Chain-of-Thought for Robotic Vision-Language-Action Model: Experiment

-\textbf{Training and evaluation protocol.} We benchmark LaST$_0$ against six representative state-of-the-art VLA models: OpenVLA~\cite{kim2024openvla}, $\pi_{0.5}$~\cite{intelligence2025pi05visionlanguageactionmodelopenworld}, CogACT~\cite{li2024cogact}, SpatialVLA~\cite{qu2025spatialvla}, CoT-VLA~\cite{zhao2025cot} and HybridVLA~\cite{liu2025hybridvla}.
-For all baselines, we initialize from the officially released pretrained checkpoints and follow the full fine-tuning configurations recommended by the paper.
-For CoT-VLA, we reimplement the method on top of Janus-Pro \cite{chen2025janus}, the same foundation model used in our approach, and reproduce its explicit CoT reasoning to ensure a fair comparison.
-For LaST$_0$, each observation consists of a single RGB image resized to $384 \times 384$, a point cloud uniformly subsampled to 1024 points, a language instruction obtained directly from the simulator, and the robot proprioceptive state synchronized with the predicted action.
-The model is trained for 300 epochs during the SFT stage, using the AdamW optimizer~\cite{loshchilov2017decoupled} across 8 NVIDIA A800 GPUs.
-Evaluation follows the protocol of prior work~\cite{ goyal2023rvt}.
-For each task, we perform 20 rollout trials using the final checkpoint, repeat the evaluation three times with different random seeds, and report the mean success rate together with its variance.
+\textbf{Training and evaluation protocol.} We train LaST$_0$ for 300 epochs during the Supervised Fine-Tuning (SFT) stage across both benchmarks, using the AdamW optimizer~\cite{loshchilov2017decoupled} on 8 NVIDIA A800 GPUs.
+LaST$_0$ is evaluated under a mixed fast-slow operating frequency with a reasoning-to-action ratio of 1:4.
+Further model and training hyperparameter details are provided in Appendix~\ref{sec:MTD}.
+For RLBench benchmark, we benchmark LaST$_0$ against six representative state-of-the-art (SOTA) VLA models: OpenVLA~\cite{kim2024openvla}, $\pi_{0.5}$~\cite{intelligence2025pi05visionlanguageactionmodelopenworld}, CogACT~\cite{li2024cogact}, SpatialVLA~\cite{qu2025spatialvla}, CoT-VLA~\cite{zhao2025cot}, and HybridVLA~\cite{liu2025hybridvla}.
+For CoT-VLA, we reimplement the method on top of Janus-Pro~\cite{chen2025janus}, the same foundation model used in our approach, and reproduce its explicit CoT reasoning to ensure a fair comparison.
+For LaST$_0$, the single front-view RGB image is resized to $384 \times 384$, accompanied by a point cloud uniformly subsampled to 1024 points, task instructions, and synchronized proprioception.
+Following~\cite{goyal2023rvt}, we perform 20 rollout trials per task using the final checkpoint, repeat the evaluation across three random seeds, and report the mean success rate and variance.
+For the LIBERO benchmark, we further augment the set of baselines with OpenVLA-OFT~\cite{kim2025finetuningvisionlanguageactionmodelsoptimizing}, a SOTA method for this benchmark.
+Since the point cloud modality is unavailable in LIBERO, we remove it from the latent CoT content.
+Since demonstrations in LIBERO are densely sampled, we use a latent stride of 8 to increase the temporal coverage of the latent CoT.
+Each model uses the two RGB views (third-person and wrist), both resized to $384 \times 384$ as visual observations.
+In alignment with the official LIBERO protocol, each model is trained separately for each task suite, and we evaluate the final checkpoint on 500 trials per suite.